NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 .. note::

-   The storage controller utilization metrics are reported by the Mitaka Cinder drivers for ONTAP 8.2 or higher, operating in either Cluster or 7-mode.
+   The storage controller utilization metrics are reported by the Mitaka Cinder drivers for ONTAP 8.2 or higher.

 Beginning with Newton, additional information such as aggregate name and aggregate space utilization is reported to the scheduler and may be used